 Response: These projects are itemized sequentially, in the order of task, and presented in the same Appendix.
 Technical Consultant Work Plan tasks are identified in the problem statement and a link provided.
 The Technical Consultant Tasks have been moved to the front of the document.
 A9 was moved down on the list because it was not specifically included in the work plan and will be renumbered before finalization.

 Problem Statement: Problem Statement: The Spokane River has been the subject of toxics investigations for more than 20 years.
 The most recent assessment of the river noted that approximately half of the PCB inputs to the Spokane River are unaccounted for and the movement of PCB through the Spokane River Watershed is not well-understood.
 The SRRTTF desires to collect the necessary data needed to characterize the inputs of PCBs and dioxins to the Spokane River.
-LimnoTech, Inc. has been hired by the SRRTTF as an independent consultant to assist with developing a data collection strategy, Quality Assurance Project Plan(s) in preparation for data collection (Tasks 8 and 9, Phase 1b and of the ).
+LimnoTech, Inc. has been hired by the SRRTTF as an independent consultant to assist with developing a data collection strategy, Quality Assurance Project Plan(s) in preparation for data collection (Tasks 8 and 9, Phase 1b and of the Technical Consultant Work Plan).

 Partner Organizations: